-- GOAL 1: Provide a geographically balanced and accessible system of park and recreation facilities. - GOAL 2: Expand the diversity of recreation facilities available at existing recreation facilities to offer year-round opportunities for individuals of all ages and abilities in order to meet current and future demands. - GOAL 3: Preserve, protect, and improve historic, natural, scenic, or environmentally sensitive areas for appropriate public use and enjoyment and habitat protection. - GOAL 4: Promote and maintain strong working relationships with St. Joseph County, neighboring townships, the Sturgis Public School District, private entities, and other community organizations to enhance recreational opportunities available to area residents. - GOAL 5: Continue to implement the non-motorized trailway plan throughout the city and beyond to provide a safe, attractive, and enjoyable recreational experience and non-motorized transportation options. - GOAL 6: Continue to encourage and seek out philanthropic, grantbased, and other donor-driven funding mechanisms for financial support of park facilities. - GOAL 7: Increase community awareness of parks, facilities, and programs through targeted outreach and engagement.
+GOAL 1: Provide a geographically balanced and accessible system of parks and recreation facilities that meet or exceed the principles of universal design.

+GOAL 2: Expand the diversity of recreation facilities available at existing recreation facilities to offer year-round opportunities for individuals of all ages and abilities in order to meet current and future demands.

+GOAL 3: Preserve, protect, and improve historic, natural, scenic, or environmentally sensitive areas for appropriate public use and enjoyment and habitat protection.

+GOAL 4: Promote and maintain strong working relationships with St. Joseph County, neighboring townships, the Sturgis Public School District, private entities, and other community organizations to enhance recreational opportunities available to area residents.

+GOAL 5: Continue to implement the non-motorized trailway plan throughout the city and beyond to provide a safe, attractive, and enjoyable recreational experience and non-motorized transportation options.

+GOAL 6: Continue to encourage and seek out philanthropic, grantbased, and other donor-driven funding mechanisms for financial support of park facilities.

+GOAL 7: Increase community awareness of parks, facilities, and programs through targeted outreach and engagement.